Thursday, October 8, 2009

 Vocabulary Words: (Write the bold words on the board and discuss with class)

-Read story: "The Tower of Babel" and ask questions from Take Home Sheet that will be sent home today.
+Read story: "The Tower of Babel" and then ask questions

 Introduce activities: What event in history caused God to confuse man’s speech so that we speak many languages?
 (Building the Tower of Babel)